vinay5247783/WildLifeGalleryHtml/README.md

 # WildLifeGalleryHtml
-click on code download the zip file anf use html and css then deploy them on your domain
+click on code download the zip file and use html and css then deploy them on your domain